Yoruba Nation: Ilana Omo Oodua tackles DSS over extradition of Igboho

 He said: “They don’t have money to pay the fine and that is why they wanted to quashed the judgement, also, the appeal for stay of execution that was filed by DSS has not been granted by the court.”

+ALSO READ: Direct Primaries: INEC’s ready once President assents amended election law – Prof Yakubu

-The leader of the Ilana Omo Oodua, Prof. Banji Akintoye, while speaking at the event, noted that the Advisory Council became important to lias with traditional rulers and other stakeholders towards making the dream of the self determination comes to reality.
+The leader of the Ilana Omo Oodua, Prof. Banji Akintoye, while speaking at the event, noted that the Advisory Council became important to liaise with traditional rulers and other stakeholders towards making the dream of the self-determination comes to reality.

-Meanwhile, the Chairman of the Elders Advisory Council, Alhaji Ali Oyedeji in his remark, said that his members will collectively engage critical stakeholders in Yorubaland to key into the Yoruba redemption agenda for its peaceful approached toward it’s realisation.
+Meanwhile, the Chairman of the Elders Advisory Council, Alhaji Ali Oyedeji in his remark, said that his members will collectively engage critical stakeholders in Yorubaland to key into the Yoruba redemption agenda for its peaceful approach toward its realisation.

-He, however, said that the recent attempt by some people occupying strategic position in the group at blackmailing the leadership of the organization is dead on arrival.
+He, however, said that the recent attempt by some people occupying strategic positions in the group at blackmailing the leadership of the organization is dead on arrival.

 “The attempt by some people occupying strategic positions in Ilana Oomo Oodua at blackmailing the leadership of the organisation is to say the least dead on arrival.”

-“The resignation of some of these people is good radiance to bad rubbish given the untenable excuse given while we expect other fifth columnist within us follow suit or be shown the exit door,” he said.
+“The resignation of some of these people is good radiance to bad rubbish given the untenable excuse given while we expect other fifth columnists within us to follow suit or be shown the exit door,” he said.